Cascadia-R/gRadual-intRoduction-tidyverse/potential-agenda.md

   - 10 minutes of lecture
   - 15 minutes of working
   - last 5 minutes to recap
+  - Answers for each part of each section should be no more than three lines of code

 ### Potential data sets